 Early Origins of the Mallorrie family

 The surname Mallorrie was first found in Leicestershire at Kirkby-Mallory, a parish, in the union of Market-Bosworth, hundred of Sparkenhoe.
 "This place derived its name from the family of Malory, its ancient lords, the first of whom noticed in history was Geoffrey, father of Sir Ankitell Malory, Knt., governor of Leicester Castle under Robert Blanchmains, Earl of Leicester, in the reign of Henry II."

 Later Richard Mallorei was found in Nottinghamshire c.
 1155 and almost twenty years later, William Maleuerei was listed in the Pipe Rolls of Yorkshire in 1170.

-During the reign of Henry III., Anketil de Malore was listed in Berkshire, Oxfordshire and and Yorkshire.
+During the reign of Henry III., Anketil de Malore was listed in Berkshire, Oxfordshire and Yorkshire.
 About the same time, Robert Malhore, or Mallore, or Mallori, or Mallory, or Mallure was found in Northamptonshire.
 The Hundredorum Rolls of 1273 list Anketil Malore in Shropshire and Crispiane Malure in Leicestershire.
 Later, the Yorkshire Poll Tax Rolls listed Johannes Malore, Alicia filius Johannes Maulore and Peter Mature (Herefordshire.)

 Early History of the Mallorrie family

 This web page shows only a small excerpt of our Mallorrie research.
-Another 80 words (6 lines of text) covering the years 1405, 1471, 1564, 1610, 1655, 1640 and 1642 are included under the topic Early Mallorrie History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1405, 1471, 1564, 1610, 1655, 1640, 1642 and 1444 are included under the topic Early Mallorrie History in all our PDF Extended History products and printed products wherever possible.

 Mallorrie Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Mallorrie has been spelled many different ways, including Mallory, Mallorie, Mallorey, Mellory and others.

 Early Notables of the Mallorrie family (pre 1700)